(Updated 8 January 2026)

 While some debt solutions will have an effect on your credit score, the process of getting debt advice does not have an impact.
 This means you do not have to worry about your credit history or credit score whilst you are speaking to our advisors or using our free debt advice tool.

-What do I need to do to prepare for debt advice?
+What do I need to do to prepare?

 Of course, we need to know a few details about your financial situation in order to offer you helpful and relevant advice.
 In preparation for getting debt advice, we recommend that you have the following information ready before you contact us or use our tool: